30 Seconds of Research

 Supervisors: Dr. Ralf Bachmayer and Dr. Andrew Vardy

 The video introduces research concerning the exploration of advanced survival strategies for Autonomous Surface Vehicles.
-This research helps enable these vehicles to participate in safe and persistent ocean exploration missions in harsh ocean environments.
+This research helps these vehicles participate in safe and persistent ocean exploration missions in harsh ocean environments.

 Thermal Analysis of Buried Offshore Pipeline